SuperVK/sparse-image-repr-bep/bep.typ

 )

 While this is not exactly the same, and for $phi_{1,2}$ parameterization with $s_3=0$ is no longer surjective, however, removing this property would give us some better analysis on the anisotropy#footnote[Anisotropy is how "stretched" an ellipsoid, or in our case a Gaussian, is.
 We will see later why this is useful] of a Gaussian, as the anisotropy is now uniquely generated by the scaling parameters.
 However, we will need to do some experiments if the shear property has a significant impact on the first and second derivatives.

+= Methods
+We will look at the methods that we will be using to actually create the Gaussians representations.

 == Rendering function
 // For $x in RR^2$ the Gaussian value is defined as $phi(x) = exp(-norm(x))$.